DEPOT BOIJMANS VAN BEUNINGEN

 Design: MVRDV - Winy Maas, Jacob van Rijs and Nathalie de Vries

-Project Team: Winy Maas, Fokke Moerel with Sanne van der Burgh, Arjen Ketting, Gerard Heerink, Jason Slabbynck, Jan Knikker
+Project Team: Winy Maas, Fokke Moerel with Sanne van der Burgh, Arjen Ketting, Gerard Heerink, Jason Slabbynck and Jan Knikker

-Competition Team: Winy Maas, Fokke Moerel with Sanne van der Burgh, Marta Pozo Gil, Gerard Heerink, Elien Deceuninck, Saimon Gomez Idiakez, Nacho Velasco, Jason Slabbynck, Mariya Gyaurova, Lukasz Brzozowski
+Competition Team: Winy Maas, Fokke Moerel with Sanne van der Burgh, Marta Pozo Gil, Gerard Heerink, Elien Deceuninck, Saimon Gomez Idiakez, Nacho Velasco, Jason Slabbynck, Mariya Gyaurova and Lukasz Brzozowski

 Structure: IMd Raadgevend Ingenieurs